misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor --monitor-mode scrobble_health --doctor
 ```

 Doctor verifies scoped Spotify recent-play access and Last.fm recent-track access without changing the saved health state.
-After a successful check it prints the exact monitoring command for the detected installation and preserves the selected configuration plus dotenv paths.
+If Spotify rotates the refresh token during that check, Doctor atomically updates only `SPOTIFY_SCROBBLE_REFRESH_TOKEN` in the selected dotenv file so later monitoring can continue.
+After a successful check it prints the monitoring command for the detected installation and preserves the selected configuration plus dotenv paths.
 Docker and Docker Compose output uses the matching container command and `/data` paths.
+Private values originally passed through `--lastfm-api-key` or `--scrobble-refresh-token` are represented by uppercase placeholders so Doctor never repeats them on screen.

 To inspect the actual histories instead of only their counts, add `--verbose`: